bluedenim/log4j-s3-search/README.md

 * **gcpStorageBlobNamePrefix** -- the prefix for the blob name.
 * **gcpStorageCompressionEnabled** -- if set to "true," then contents will be GZIP'ed before publishing.
   The default is "false."
+* **gcpStorageBlobNameGzSuffixEnabled** -- if set to "true," then the blob name will have a `.gz` suffix when `gcpStorageCompressionEnabled` is enabled.
+(If `gcpStorageCompressionEnabled` is not "true," this is ignored.)

 Just as in the case with AWS S3, there is an [extensive authentication process](https://github.com/googleapis/google-cloud-java#authentication) and list of options.
 This tool will assume the running process has the necessary authentication setup done.